-Below is a list of available DPhil projects for entry in 2022 in planetary and exoplanetary physics.
+Below is a list of available DPhil projects for planetary and exoplanetary physics.
 If you are interested in any of the following research areas, please contact the relevant supervisor directly as they will be happy to have a dialogue with you.
 Please note that additional exoplanet projects are available as a DPhil in Astrophysics (exoplanets and stellar physics).

 Some projects may be filled as applications are reviewed, so we particularly encourage any candidates considering an application after the January deadline to contact prospective supervisors about available project options.